 On the other hand, if a customer tends to think that for a slightly extra sum of money he can get a lot more food, he will go ahead and order the full dish.
 In both the scenarios it is a win for you!
 The small size option will push customers to medium and the medium size will push them to full serving.

 6. Psychology of Colours

-Colours play an important role in creating a restaurant menu design.
-Every colour is known to instigate a different emotion in humans.
-Thus your choice of menu colours will determine how people will subconsciously feel about your food and restaurant.
-For a restaurant wanting to market its food as fresh and cool in a hot climate, the colour green and blue are go-to options as they signify freshness and blue adds a tinge reminder of an ocean making it a perfect choice for a seafood restaurant.
+Colors play an important role in creating a restaurant menu design.
+Every color is known to instigate a different emotion in humans.
+Thus your choice of menu colors will determine how people will subconsciously feel about your food and restaurant.
+For a restaurant wanting to market its food as fresh and cool in a hot climate, the color green and blue is go-to options as they signify freshness and blue adds a tinge reminder of an ocean making it a perfect choice for a seafood restaurant.

 7. Psychology of Pictures